Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Somehow, its translation implant was still almost working, in a glitchy way.
 Hunters rarely deigned to communicate with Prey, but understanding their language meant hearing their fear given voice… usually.

-This time, what its implant ventured was *“This piece of [fecal excrement] is still breathing.”*
+This time, what its implant ventured was *"This piece of [fecal excrement] is still breathing."*

-Another figure, armored visor glowing balefully in the sparking darkness, joined its fellow. *“Tough [disavowed-offspring].”*
+Another figure, armored visor glowing balefully in the sparking darkness, joined its fellow. *"Tough [disavowed-offspring]."*

-The word *tough* translated most directly to a Hunter’s understanding in the sense of *“difficult to chew.’* Did the prey plan to *eat* it?
+The word *tough* translated most directly to a Hunter’s understanding in the sense of *"difficult to chew.’* Did the prey plan to *eat* it?
 The Alpha would have shivered at the sickening inversion of the natural order, if only it could.

 One of the armored figures bobbed its head sharply, then turned away.
 The Alpha heard its voice as it communicated aloud with a third individual.

-*“Smokey, Moho.
+*"Smokey, Moho.
 Got a live one for ‘ya.
-Think it’s the Alpha.”*
+Think it’s the Alpha."*

 The reply went unheard, but the Human nodded sharply, said something that the translator did not understand, then knelt and drew a fusion cutting tool from its belt.

 Rather than deliver a killing blow, however, the Human cut away the Alpha’s implants and cybernetic limbs.
 The fusion claws, the implanted guns… it even, the ultimate humiliation, blunted the Alpha’s *teeth* despite the Alpha’s best efforts to snap at its hand.

 One of the Fur-Faces ducked through from an adjacent compartment in its own armor.
-This one was far bigger than the Thirsting-Brood Alpha knew Fur-Faces to be, and it *snarled* from the bottom of its belly. *“That is one [unappealing] [one-which-engages-in-violent-procreation-with-its-parent].”*
+This one was far bigger than the Thirsting-Brood Alpha knew Fur-Faces to be, and it *snarled* from the bottom of its belly. *"That is one [unappealing] [one-which-engages-in-violent-procreation-with-its-parent]."*

-One of the Humans chuckled. *“Yeah, you said it, ‘Dutch’”*
+One of the Humans chuckled. *"Yeah, you said it, ‘Dutch’"*

-*“Who?”*
+*"Who?"*

-*“You haven’t seen Predator?
-Guess I know what [video-footage-for-recreational-purposes] we’re watching tonight, then…”*
+*"You haven’t seen Predator?
+Guess I know what [video-footage-for-recreational-purposes] we’re watching tonight, then…"*

 The enemy didn’t even respect the Alpha enough to be wary of it any longer.
 Nor should they: it was disarmed, totally and literally, utterly helpless.
 The Alpha Fur-Face chittered, and a paw slapped down along the Thirsting-Brood Alpha’s back, snapping bones and implants alike.
 Claws tore and hooked into what remained of the Alpha’s flesh, heave-